$\Gamma$-convergence and stochastic homogenization for functionals in the $\mathcal{A}$-free setting

 Let us fix \(D\in\Ocal(\R^N)\).
-By \eqref{eq:measure on D}, the set function \(B\mapsto F(\xi,B)\) defined on \(\Ocal(D)\) can be extended to a measure defined on all Borel subsets of \(D\).
-By \eqref{eq:pgrowth F}, this measure is absolutely continuous with respect to the Lebesgue measure.
+By condition (b) of Definition \ref{def:Ffrak} the set function \(B\mapsto F(\xi,B)\) defined on \(\Ocal(D)\) can be extended to a measure defined on all Borel subsets of \(D\).
+By condition (a) of Definition~\ref{def:Ffrak}, this measure is absolutely continuous with respect to the Lebesgue measure.
 By \eqref{eq:def f(x,xi)} and by the Lebesgue Differentiation Theorem, the function \(x\mapsto f(x,\xi)\) is measurable on \(\R^N\) for every \(\xi\in\R^d\), and

 The measurability of \(x\mapsto f(x,\xi)\), together with \eqref{eq:pgrowth} and \eqref{eq:pLip}, which encode the continuity of \(\xi\mapsto f(x,\xi)\), implies that \(f\in\Fcal\).